greengru34/ggh/README.md

 ### What is SpuzlX?
-SpuzlX is web proxy provider
+- SpuzlX is web proxy hoster
-SpuzlX has deployed many web proxys like Dogeub, Interstellar, and even Utopia
+- SpuzlX has deployed many web proxys like Dogeub, Interstellar, and even Utopia
+- SpuzlX has also "cracked" many games like Minecraft

 ### Why use SpuzlX?
 SpuzlX is completly free and mostly add free
 SpuzlX has highly engaded devolopers reading every formum or question

 ### Socials
-You can follow our organization
+You can follow our official organization

     https://www.youtube.com/@GreenGru